 - for hours worked in excess of 10 hours a day or 191 hours a month, whichever is greater

-- for hours worked in excess of 10 hours a day or 44 hours a week, in either the first or last month of employment if fewer than 191 hours is worked in those months
+- for hours worked in excess of 10 hours a day or 44 hours a week, whichever is greater, in either the first or last month of employment if fewer than 191 hours is worked in those months

 In addition to the special provisions outlined above, all other minimum standards for employment apply to employees.
 Additional information on these rules can be found at: